Okmeque1/software/Programs.md

 ### DestroyPC :

 [START1.BAT](https://github.com/Okmeque1/software/blob/main/Batch%26CMD/DestroyPC/START1.BAT) : Script that starts itself which then starts itself and then starts itself and then starts itself and then starts itself and then starts itself and i can't take it anymore.
-Challenge : Try and say it
+Challenge : Try and say it endlessly until you die...

 ### Utilities :